BasilTAlias/aws-high-availability-project/README.md

 ![Alt text of the image](https://github.com/BasilTAlias/aws-high-availability-project/blob/main/images/instances%20details.png)

-launched instance details
+Launched instance details

 $~$

-# Step 4: Connecting to RDS MySQL database
+## Step 4: Connecting to the RDS MySQL Database

+### Objective
+Ensure secure connectivity between the application servers and the RDS MySQL database.

+### Steps
+1. **Modify Security Group Rules**:
+   - Update the inbound rules of the database security group to allow traffic from the EC2 instances.

+2. **Verify Connectivity**:
+   - Use tools like `telnet` or `MySQL client` to confirm connectivity to the RDS MySQL database.

 ![Alt text of the image](https://github.com/BasilTAlias/aws-high-availability-project/blob/main/images/DB%20SG.png)